MicrosoftDocs/azure-docs/articles/azure-monitor/platform/workbooks-overview.md

 ![Screenshot of underlying Kusto query](./media/workbooks-overview/kusto.png)

-Clicking the other **Edit** buttons on the right will reveal a number of the core components that make up workbooks like markdown-based [text boxes](workbooks-visualizations.md#text), [parameter selection]() UI elements, and other [chart/visualization types](workbooks-visualizations.md).
+Clicking the other **Edit** buttons on the right will reveal a number of the core components that make up workbooks like markdown-based [text boxes](workbooks-visualizations.md#text), [parameter selection](workbooks-parameters.md) UI elements, and other [chart/visualization types](workbooks-visualizations.md).

 Exploring the pre-built templates in edit-mode and then modifying them to fit your needs and save your own custom workbook is an excellent way to start to learn about what is possible with Azure Monitor workbooks.

 ## Sharing workbook templates

 Once you start creating your own workbook templates you might want to share it with the wider community.
-To learn more, and to explore other templates that aren't part of the default Azure Monitor gallery view visit our [GitHub repo](https://github.com/Microsoft/Application-Insights-Workbooks/blob/master/README.md).
+To learn more, and to explore other templates that aren't part of the default Azure Monitor gallery view visit our [GitHub repository](https://github.com/Microsoft/Application-Insights-Workbooks/blob/master/README.md).
 To browse existing workbooks, visit the [Workbook library](https://github.com/microsoft/Application-Insights-Workbooks/tree/master/Workbooks) on GitHub.

 ## Next steps